-Roberto Priolo is a writer and editor based in London.
+Roberto Priolo is a writer and editor based in Barcelona.
 Prior to joining the Lean Global Network and launching Planet Lean, Roberto was editor of Lean Management Journal and associate editor of The Manufacturer magazine.
 Coupling his love for travel with his passion for lean, Roberto is interested in seeing the methodology in action across the globe.
 He holds a degree in Political Science from the Università Cattolica in Milan, Italy, and a postgraduate diploma in journalism from the London School of Journalism.

 Michael Ballé is co-founder of the Institut Lean France.
 An associate researcher at Telecom ParisTech, he holds a doctorate from the Sorbonne in Social Sciences and Knowledge Sciences.
 Michael is a best-selling author and an engaging speaker, and managing partner of ESG Consultants.
 He also works as a lean executive coach in various fields, from manufacturing to engineering, services to healthcare.

 René Aernoudts is the president of Lean Management Instituut in The Netherlands.
 He is a member of the Executive Committee of the Lean Global Network since 2008.
 Since 1998, René has been active in a director role and as a lean coach, trainer and transformation leader in many organisations worldwide, in a wide range of industries.